 - Watch out for floating pig poops because they are wild animals so they do poop in the water.

 - Make sure you put your phone in a waterproof case or use a waterproof camera such as a GoPro.
 I love my GoPro and its awesome picture quality.
+If you prefer to use your phone’s camera, I suggest hanging it from a lanyard so you don’t drop it in the water.
+One company makes matching custom lanyards and custom keychains so you can have some fun creating these before your trip.

 - If you are travelling with kids, bring something for them to do on the boat.
 Each island is approximately an hour apart so you have lots of downtime on the boat between stops.